Coldestadam/SpotifyBSDS200/README.md

 What makes an artist "popular"?
 Is it luck?
 Talent?
 Social media skills?
 These are questions we investigate in this work.

 We determined artist popularity based on their number of Spotify followers.
 Artists were assigned a popularity label based on whether their follower count was above or below the 90th percentile.
 Note, we arbitrarily set the popularity threshold to the 90th percentile.
-Nonetheless, we believe this value is restrictive enough to  merit valid research.
+Nonetheless, we believe this value is restrictive enough to  merit a valid representation of the true popularity threshold.

 # Data Collections
 To investigate the artist popularity question, we collected over 3 million data points from both Spotify and Twitter.
 In particular, track audio characteristics, Twitter user metrics, and artist discographies we gathers.
 While we could consider other information such as YouTube view counts, we felt these data points were a good place to start.